 - Option 3: Freeze my payment for one month.

 As your team of billing experts, we’re here to help you facilitate this communication to your members.
-We will gladly work with you to send an email on your behalf, and then update your member accounts according to what membership billing option each member chooses.
+We will gladly work with you to send an email on your behalf.
+Then we update your member accounts according to what membership billing option each member chooses.

 To get started, we ask that you fill out this form to update us on recent communications to your members and membership options being offered.
-This information will also allow us to assist you with navigating these difficult times by providing you with the resources relevant to your current status to comply with your state’s regulations.
+This information will also allow us to assist you with navigating these difficult times.
+It will provide you with the resources relevant to your current status to comply with your state’s regulations.

 We’re here for you